Last Updated on December 26, 2022 by Dr Gustavo Assatourians DDS

 - Visit your dentist for regular check-ups.

-Hospitals and emergency room doctors need to take a moment with each new COVID-19 patient to check them for gum disease to prevent further complications.
+Hospitals and emergency room doctors need to take a moment with each new patient to check them for gum disease and covid 19 to prevent further complications.
 Dentists should educate their patients about life-threatening diseases and their high-risk association with diseases of gums and surrounding structures of teeth.

 At the Channel Islands Family Dental office, we provide a wide range of dental services at our various branches.
 Improve your smile and health with us.
-Feel free to call and book your appointments today with our dentist in Oxnard, Ventura, and Port Hueneme.
+Feel free to call and book your appointments today with our Dentist in Oxnard, Newbury Park, and Port Hueneme.